 - This figure is an estimate in; the actual cost to you will depend on a number of factors which we will discuss with you if you decide to instruct us and we can thereby acquire a full understanding of the nature of the dispute.

 - There may be other costs on top.
 These are fees and charges we will need to pay on your behalf as part of the process, such as travel, subsistence, (in appropriate cases) counsel’s fees, expert witness fees plus VAT where relevant.
+All VAT is at 20% rate.
 The actual level of disbursements will depend on a number of factors which we will discuss with you if you decide to instruct us and we can thereby acquire a full understanding of the nature of the dispute.

 - In normal cases the expectation is that each party will end up bearing their own costs and charges.

 - Our fee is set out on the assumption that there are no other claims (e.g. discrimination) that might increase the time involved, and thus, the cost.
 There may also be an increase in cost if the claimant is acting in person.

 - Our fees do not include any external costs and charges that may be incurred as part of the process (e.g. damages, fines, penalties or other liabilities).
 You will also be responsible for these items.

 - Our fees assume a listing for the final hearing of no more than 2 days and no more than 2 or 3 witnesses.
 Additional fees may be charged if the listing is longer than 2 days or if additional witnesses are necessary.